 Ryan C. Locke

-I'm a trial lawyer representing real people who need real help: people who have been injured, people accused of crimes, and people fighting systemic injustice.
+I am a trial lawyer for real people who need real help.
+I represent people who have been injured, people accused of crimes, and people fighting systemic injustice.
 I've spent hundreds of hours in the courtroom and thousands of hours outside representing my clients to the best outcomes possible.
 The results speak for themselves.

 I'm widely recognized for my good work.
 I am an Adjunct Professor at Emory University School of Law in their trial techniques program.
-I am AV Preeminent rated by Martindale-Hubbell and rated 10/10 by Avvo--the highest ratings for both organizations--and was selected as a Rising Star by Georgia SuperLawyers in 2017.
+I am AV Preeminent rated by Martindale-Hubbell and rated 10/10 by Avvo--the highest ratings for both organizations.
+I was selected as a Rising Star by Georgia SuperLawyers in 2017 and 2018.
 At the University of Georgia School of Law, I was honored for my skill in trial advocacy by being invited to the Joseph Henry Lumpkin Inn of Court as a pupil.
 I was one of ten students inducted into The Order of Barristers at graduation.

 I live in Midtown with my wife, two small children, and one medium-sized dog.

 If you need a lawyer, call me: 404-900-5672.